Chicken and Rice Casserole Minus the Soup Can

-Have you ever had the soup can classic chicken rice casserole?
-I admit, I have not, though the idea of it intrigued me recently.
+Have you ever had the classic soup can cream of mushroom chicken and rice casserole?
+I admit I have not, though the idea of it intrigued me recently.
 It sort of reminds me of my mother’s arroz con pollo, but with mushrooms and without tomatoes.

 The chicken pieces are browned in olive oil, removed, and then the onions are cooked in the same pan with the chicken browned bits.
 Then the mushrooms are browned, and the whole pan is deglazed with dry sherry.

 All goes into a casserole dish with stock, cream, sour cream, herbs, rice, topped with the chicken, and baked in the oven.
-The rice cooks in the stock, the chicken finishes cooking, and the resulting dish is, as my 10-yr-old nephew says “really good”.
+The rice cooks in the stock, the chicken finishes cooking, and the resulting chicken and rice bake is, as my 10-yr-old nephew says “really good”.

 Chicken and Rice Casserole RecipePrint

 If you are avoiding cooking with alcohol, skip the sherry and deglaze the pan with a 1/4 cup extra of chicken stock.

 Depending on how salted your stock is, you may need to more generously salt this dish.
 You can always salt to taste at the table.

 You can make this entire dish on the stovetop instead of the oven if you want.
 Just use a large sauté pan with a tight cover, cook on low when all is assembled, low enough to keep a simmer, but not so high that you burn the rice.

 - 2 1/2 lbs boneless, skinless chicken thighs, cut into 1 to 1 1/2 inch pieces, patted dry

 - 1 medium onion, chopped